What’s a Bratwurst?

 There are countless ways to prepare Bratwürste, but the simplest and arguably most popular way to eat them is grilled (on a bbq) and served with mustard and a slice of bread.
 Other popular variations include serving chunks of sausage covered in a thick tomato sauce and sprinkled with curry powder (Currywurst); frying them to eat with mashed potato and red cabbage; and simmering them in a mixture of white wine, vinegar, onions and spices to eat with a slice of bread (Blaue Zipfel, hugely popular in the region of Franken).

 Bratwürste.
 There are hundreds of ’em.
-Which is your favourite?
+How do you like yours?